Holliston (TV series): Production

 The series began an extended hiatus at the end of 2013 as Adam Green and Joe Lynch went to work directing their next films (Digging Up The Marrow and Everly), Corri English gave birth to a baby boy, and the rest of the cast became busy with other film/TV projects and tours.
 Following the death of Dave Brockie and the closure of Fearnet, when and if the series would continue was unknown at the time.

 July 20, 2015, Entertainment Weekly reported that, per announcement by Adam Green and Joe Lynch on their The Movie Crypt podcast, Holliston would return for a third season in 2016 on GeekNation.
 However, the third season was never aired.

+In 2018, a one-off short - A Holliston Halloween - was released.